-HOW METHODISM WAS INTRODUCED TO NORTH RIDGE
+1816 - THE INTRODUCTION OF METHODISM TO NORTH RIDGE

 The first to introduce Methodism to North Ridge was Miss Olive, daughter of Aaron and Rachel Beach, formerly of Wales.
-She was born in Whiting, Vermont, May 17, 1788.
-She, with her family, moved to Scottsvill, NY in 1791, but because of Indian wars they were driven back to Vermont.
-In 1811 they came to Cambria, NY, but during the War of 1812 they were again driven from their home.
-They returned to Vermont, and in 1815 they again came to Cambria where they spent the remainder of their lives.
+She was born in Whiting, Vermont, and May 17, 1788.
+The Beach family moved to Scottsville New York in 1791, but due to Indian hostilities returned to Vermont.
+In 1811 they moved to Cambria, NY, but during the War of 1812 they were once again driven back to Vermont.
+Returning to Cambria in 1815 where they spent the remainder of their lives.

-From a letter written by Olive Beach to her sister, Mrs. Phoebe Luce, dated October 13, 1817, we gather the following information:
+The following information was obtained from a letter written by Olive Beach to her sister, Mrs. Phoebe Luce, dated October 13, 1817:

 "We arrived here in 1815; for a year, I never had an opportunity of conversing with any person except our mother, who professed to be a follower of Christ.
 The people were totally destitute of and wholly averse to everything of a religious nature.
-My last and only resort was prayer And blessed be God, whatever may be our trials, we can go to him in prayer."
+My last and only resort was prayer.
+And blessed be God, what-ever may be our trials, we can go to him in prayer."

 "One day one of my neighbors informed me that there was a local preacher by the name of Ash living within ten miles of our home if I went in a direct course through the woods; but about twenty-five miles around the road.
-I remembered to have heard that there was a blind foot path that led to within a short distance of a garrison, where the Indians, during the French and Indian Wars, conducted their prisoners through the woods.
+I remembered to have heard that there was a blind footpath that led to within a short distance of a garrison, where the Indians, during the French and Indian Wars, conducted their prisoners through the woods.
 I determined to find, and if possible, follow the path and on the morning of April 27, 1816, I entered the woods assured that the spirit of God would guide me through safely.
 I found the path, which I followed for a short distance, but on crossing a swamp, I lost sight of it and could find it no more."

 "Giving myself up for lost, but giving myself up to the Lord, I traversed the wilds with no visible guide and where perhaps no white man had ever trod before; but I felt no fear of wild beasts, for I was sure my Preserver was near, and between two and three o'clock in the afternoon I heard sounds that seemed to proceed from a farm house, the first I had heard since entering the woods and I soon found Brother Ash's improvement lying on the bank of Lake Ontario.
 You can imagine my feelings.
 I spent the night with him and his family and in the morning entered the wood after having obtained leave of Brother Ash to give out an appointment for preaching at my father's house at a stated time.
-He continued to preach once every two weeks until a Mr Shepherdson was sent by the Genesee Conference to form a circuit in this place."
+He continued to preach once every two weeks until a Mr. Shepherdson was sent by the Genesee Conference to form a circuit in this place."

-This was the Lewiston Circuit which included Dickersonville, East Wilson and part of Ontario, Canada.
-It was later divided into East Cambria and West Youngstown.
+The circuit referred to was Lewiston Circuit, which included Dickersonville, East Wilson and part of Ontario, Canada.
+Later it was divided into East Cambria and West Youngstown.
 Mr. Shepherdson held services at the home of Lavina Beach on the South Ridge.
 This house was moved to North Ridge, remodeled and is now occupied by the Urtel family.